 One of the most laborious activities in learning a language is looking up a gloss for a word you're translating.
 You have to stop what you're doing, heave down your lexicon, recall the order of the alphabet, and then search for your word.

 But with Bible software, the entire search is practically done for you.
 In Bibleworks all you have to do is hover over the word in the verse that you don't know, and automatically the gloss from your chosen lexicon is displayed in the analysis window.
+Searching BDAG and HALOT has never been so easy!
+And if you want to change lexicons, it only takes a few clicks to change the default lexicon.

 I have to admit I started my serious Greek and Hebrew work while owning Bibleworks, so I'll never really comprehend how much shelf space and time I've saved by not having to look up words manually - but I can imagine it is a lot!